taostat/taostats-docs/docs/taostats/what-is-taostats/some-of-the-math-behind-taostats.md

 These values, summed across the subnet, provide the validator return.

-# APR: Annual Percentage Return
+# APY: Annual Percentage Yield

-nom/1k/24BTday is the APD\*1000.
-So, to get to APR, take any nom/1k/24BTday, and divide by 1000.
+nom/1k/24BTday is the DPY\*1000.
+So, to get to APY, take any nom/1k/24BTday, and divide by 1000.
 The multiply by 365 to get the annual value.